Guillermo Maldonado (pastor): Ideology

 Maldonado teaches that Christian believers need to use the power of God to demonstrate that God is active in the world today just as he was during the time of the primitive church.
-He believes that without the supernatural power of God, it is impossible to truly know God and receive his blessings of healing, wealth, deliverance, among others in our life.
+He believes that without the supernatural power of God, it is impossible to truly know God and receive his blessings of healing, financial stability, deliverance, among others in our life.
 His teachings also focus on establishing what he calls the Kingdom of God.
 He explains that the Kingdom of God is not a physical place, but a network of thoughts, lifestyle, principles, laws and fundamentals that govern the entire universe.

-Controversially, Maldonado uses the title "Apostle", and refers to wife Ana as "Prophetess".
+Maldonado was given the title "Apostle" by other senior leaders in the Christian movement as Apostles are messengers that spread the word on missions, usually worldwide., He previously referred to his ex-wife Ana as "Prophetess".

 Political activity

-Maldonado is closely associated with Republican Party activities in the state of Florida.
-He hosted several Republican politicians, including President Donald Trump and Congressman Carlos A. Giménez.
-Maldonado has also claimed Trump's presidency was divinely-inspired, and called him "the presence of the living God".
+Maldonado is presumed to be supportive of Republican Party activities in the state of Florida, since he hosted several Republican politicians, including President Donald Trump and Congressman Carlos A. Giménez.
+He invited numerous politicians to appear before his congregation including Democrats, but only Republican candidates took him up on the offer.
+Maldonado has also claimed Trump's presidency was divinely-inspired, and called his presidency proof of "the presence of the living God".
 The church had previously hosted Republican candidates Bill McCollum and Rick Scott during the 2010 Florida gubernatorial election.

 Maldonado led the opening prayer of the US House of Representatives October 14, 2009, and October 10, 2013.
 He was invited to the White House to witness the signing of an executive order promoting free speech and religious liberty.

 Maldonado participated in the inauguration of Honduran President Porfirio Lobo Sosa in 2010.

 Controversy

 Coronavirus pandemic response

-Disregarding the coronavirus pandemic, Maldonado urged his congregants to show up for worship services in person.
+During the coronavirus pandemic, Maldonado urged his congregants to show up for worship services in person.
 "Do you believe God would bring his people to his house to be contagious with the virus?
 Of course not," he said.
 He added, "If we die, we die for Christ.
 If we live, we live for Christ, so what do you lose?"

-Maldonado has discouraged taking the vaccine against Covid-19: "Do not [take] the vaccine.
+Maldonado discouraged taking the vaccine against Covid-19: "Do not [take] the vaccine.
 Believe in the blood of Jesus.
 Believe in divine immunity."

 Finances

-In a financial affidavit attached to her divorce filing, Ana Maldonado claimed that her husband owned property in Miami-Dade, Sunny Isles Beach, Opa-locka, Hialeah, and The Bahamas; luxury vehicles including a 2020 model Mercedes-Benz, a Lexus LX, and a Dassault Falcon 50 jet registered under the church's name.
+In a financial affidavit attached to her divorce filing, Ana Maldonado claimed that her husband owned property in Miami-Dade, Sunny Isles Beach, Opa-locka, Hialeah, and The Bahamas; several vehicles including a 2020 model Mercedes-Benz, a Lexus LX, and a Dassault Falcon 50 jet registered under the church's name.
 She further claimed that he had violated "Inurement Prohibition", an IRS rule which forbids key employees at 501(c)(3) organizations from profiting from a charity, and had hidden assets in Italy, Honduras, and Colombia valued at $120 million.
-Maldonado's lawyers and El Rey denied the allegations.
+Maldonado's lawyers and El Rey denied the allegations and the IRS found no evidence to pursue an investigation.